adam248/todo-yew-rs/README.md

-# Todo WebApp written in Rust using Yew.rs, with trunk as the backend
+# Todo WebApp written in Rust using Yew.rs, with Trunk as the backend

-This will compile to HTML, CSS, JavaScript and WebAssembly.

-For a simple back end I am using the trunk rust crate, found at <https://crates.io/crates/trunk>.
+For a simple backend I am using the trunk rust crate, found at <https://crates.io/crates/trunk>.

 ```
 cargo install trunk